wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 ## Enriching in JSON format - Examples

 !!!
 Info
-    In JSON enriching scenarios if the enrich mediator source defined as a property it should contain a json object or json array.
+    In JSON enriching scenarios if the enrich mediator source is defined as a property it should contain a JSON object or JSON array.

 Below is the JSON payload that is sent in the request for the following examples.